Cemililkim/Clerk/README.md

 **Security Notes:**
 - The encryption key (not your master password) is stored in the OS keychain
-- Your OS authentication (Windows login, macOS password, etc.) protects the keychain
+- Your OS authentication (Windows login etc.) protects the keychain
 - Locking the vault completely removes the key from the keychain
 - This feature is optional - you can always unlock without checking the box